filipalacerda/design-tokens-exercise/README.md

 Code-wise, we'd have the design tokens in a JSON format.
 We would then have a transformer, like [Style Dictionary](https://amzn.github.io/style-dictionary/#/) that would generate outputs like CSS and synchronize with Figma variables.
 This way, we would have a single source of truth, that would work across different platforms and applications.

+However, I don't have experience working with Style Dictionary.
+My previous experience while working on Design System teams, was mostly focused on creating reusable components, implementing designs specs from Figma, and creating design token's primitives using external libraries.

+I also have experience on creating accessible web components.

 ### If possible provide examples from your experience where you have implemented similar strategies where appropriate

 I had two experiences with Design Systems in the past: